 - Injury from advertising

-After your deductible, workers comp will pay for all of your medical bills up to $1 million per claim, or whatever your personal coverage limits are.
-It can pay you for time in the hospital, medicines to help you recover, or for special treatment you need to rehab your body.
-Workers comp can also help pay for missed wages during an employee’s recovery.
+Workers’ compensation will pay for all of your medical bills up to $1 million per claim, or whatever your personal coverage limits are.
+It can pay you for the time in the hospital, required prescriptions, or for special treatment, you need to rehab your body.
+Workers’ comp can also help pay for missed wages during an employee’s recovery.

 Handyman Insurance Costs

-In addition to your annual premium, you could also have out of pocket costs for deductibles or for other costs that are above your per claim limit, which is typically $1 million per claim per policy.
-These costs will vary from one policy to the next.
+In addition to your annual premium, you could also have out-of-pocket costs for deductibles or other claim costs that are above your per claim limit, which is typically $1 million per claim per policy.
+These additional costs will vary from one policy to the next.
 For example, if there’s damage to a home because of your negligence, then different policies could pay out different amounts, which could then cause you to pay more out of pocket.

 Average Annual Handyman Insurance Costs by Coverage